sandragreiner/secpps-ws/README.md

   <li>10:30-11:00 Break</li>

-  <li>11:00-12:00 Introductory round and discussion (each workshop participant introduces his-/herself and clarifies his/her expectations for the workshop and maybe a provocative statement and/or challenges for SE in CPPS)</li>
+  <li>11:00-12:00 Introductory round and discussion (each workshop participant introduces his-/herself and clarifies his/her expectations for the workshop and maybe puts out a provocative statement and/or challenges for SE in CPPS s/he would want to discuss)</li>

   <li>12:00 Voting on topics and definition of break-out groups (and their leaders)</li>